A penetration test of your website identifies application-level vulnerabilities that may be exploited by an Internet-based attacker.

 In order for us to be able to perform a penetration test of your web application, we will require the following prior to the test commencing:

-- A signed & completed Testing Consent Form
+- A signed and completed Testing Consent Form.

 - If a Web Application Firewall (WAF) resides in front of the application, we will need this to be disabled or Siege Cyber’s IP address range to be ‘whitelisted’ for the duration of the testing.
 This ensures that the WAF does not interfere with the testing and allows us to provide you with an accurate set of results.